dotnet/csharpstandard/standard/types.md

 - If a floating-point operation is invalid, the result of the operation becomes NaN.
 - If one or both operands of a floating-point operation is NaN, the result of the operation becomes NaN.

 Floating-point operations may be performed with higher precision than the result type of the operation.
+To force a value of a floating-point type to the exact precision of its type, an explicit cast ([§12.8.8](expressions.md#1288-cast-expressions)) can be used.

 > *Example*: Some hardware architectures support an "extended" or "long double" floating-point type with greater range and precision than the `double` type, and implicitly perform all floating-point operations using this higher precision type.
 Only at excessive cost in performance can such hardware architectures be made to perform floating-point operations with *less* precision, and rather than require an implementation to forfeit both performance and precision, C# allows a higher precision type to be used for all floating-point operations.
 Other than delivering more precise results, this rarely has any measurable effects.
-However, in expressions of the form `x * y / z`, where the multiplication produces a result that is outside the `double` range, but the subsequent division brings the temporary result back into the `double` range, the fact that the expression is evaluated in a higher range format can cause a finite result to be produced instead of an infinity.
-To force a value of a floating-point type to the exact precision of its type, an explicit cast can be used. *end example*
+However, in expressions of the form `x * y / z`, where the multiplication produces a result that is outside the `double` range, but the subsequent division brings the temporary result back into the `double` range, the fact that the expression is evaluated in a higher range format can cause a finite result to be produced instead of an infinity. *end example*

 ### 9.3.8 The Decimal type